caneara/iodine/LEGACY.md

 > WARNING: This readme is for an older version of Iodine.
 If you are using Iodine in a new project, then review the latest [readme](README.md) instead.

+> This readme refers to a now deprecated version of Iodine (and includes links that may no longer work).

 # Iodine

 Iodine.js is a micro client-side validation library.
 It has no dependencies and can be used in isolation or as part of a framework.
 Iodine also supports chainable rules, allowing you to verify that a piece of data satisfies multiple criteria.